lukemunsch/anime-character-base/README.md

 - Change DEBUG to False in our settings.py file

+- Add X_FRAME_OPTIONS = 'SAMEORIGIN'

+This completes the settings part of Luke's Animé Base, but we still need to upload the final settings with:

+        git add .
+        git commit -m "deployment commit"
+        git push

+This should now have the final design of your site all working perfectly.
+You have successfully deployed the site!

-***For final deployment of site, remember to switch debug to False as this will allow anyone to gain access to secret information***
+***JUST TO REITERATE - For final deployment of site, remember to switch debug to False as this will allow anyone to gain access to secret information***

 ## Credits